yogesh27/JS-Usage-of-console-object/README.md

     console.log(portfolios[i].updated_at);
     console.groupEnd();
 }
+console.timeEnd("timer");
 ```

-console.timeEnd("timer");
-//console.info -- works as per its behaviour in firefox not in chrome, its similar to console.log
+12. console.info -- works as per its behaviour in firefox not in chrome, its similar to console.log

+13. Facebook style console message
 console.log("%cStop!", "font-size: 36px;font-weight: bold;color: red;")
 console.log("%cThis is a browser feature intended for developers.
-If someone told you to copy-paste something here to enable a USGBC feature or \"hack\" someone's account, it is a scam and will give them access to your USGBC account.", "font-size: 22px;")
+If someone told you to copy-paste something here to enable a FB feature or \"hack\" someone's account, it is a scam and will give them access to your FB account.", "font-size: 22px;")
-console.log("%cSee https://www.usgbc.org/security for more information.", "font-size: 22px;")
+console.log("%cSee https://www.fb.com/security for more information.", "font-size: 22px;")

-console.table(portfolios);
+14. console.table(portfolios);

-console.clear();
+15. console.clear();

-console.trace("Trace");
+16. console.trace("Trace");

-console.warn("This is warning message!");
+17. console.warn("This is warning message!");